DigitalOptimizationGroup/abcart-react-example/README.md

 Add a "shippable" product with the sku: `sku_abc`, any price is fine.

-Add a subscription with the plan id of `plan_D2JfpA9LIpvO18`.
+Add a subscription to your account and note the plan ID.
+You will need to add this in your `.env` file.
+The subscription example also uses Stripe Checkout to collect a card token.
+If you'd like to demo subscriptions, you will need to add your test Stripe key to your `.env` file as well.

 1. Sign-up for an account at abcart.io.
 You can create a free account that will only be charged if you make actual production charges.
 2. Connect your own Stripe account, following the instructions within your dashboard at abcart.io/dashboard.